SimonSiefke/transparent-observables/docs/pages/Examples.md

   }
 }

-window.addEventListener('mousemove', handleMouseMove)
+window.addEventListener('mousemove', handleMousemove)
-window.addEventListener('touchstart', handleMouseMove)
+window.addEventListener('touchstart', handleMousemove)
 ```

-In JavaScript, everything that happens when the mouse is moved or the display is touched is crammed into the `handleMouseMove` function.
+In JavaScript, everything that happens when the mouse is moved or the display is touched is crammed into the `handleMousemove` function.
 This might can be a good thing or a bad thing.
 The good part is that that logic is encapsulated in a single block, which is useful when somebody wants to know what happens when the mouse is moved.
-The bad part is that if somebody wants to know when a page is preloaded, it is not in the determine-when-link-should-be-preloaded-section but in the `handleMouseMove` function.
+The bad part is that if somebody wants to know when a page is preloaded, it is not in the determine-when-link-should-be-preloaded-section but in the `handleMousemove` function.
 In UI it is the other way around: Less encapsulated but sectioned into sections that logically fit together.